Hygieia: Hygieia and Asclepius

 The worship of Hygieia was closely associated with the cult of Asclepius.
-While Asclepius was more directly associated with healing, she was associated with the prevention of sickness and the continuation of good health.
+While Asclepius was more directly associated with healing, Hygieia was associated with the prevention of sickness and the continuation of good health.
 In the second century CE, the famous traveler Pausanias provided an account based on what he witnessed within the state of Greece.
 In his encyclopedic text Description of Greece, written circa 160 CE to 174 CE, Pausanias described encountering statues of Asclepius and Hygieia, located at Tegea.

 In addition to statues which represent the two figures, the incorporation of Hygieia within the cult of Asclepius can also be seen in medical iconography on numerous ancient Graeco-Roman coins.
 The close association between Hygieia and Asclepius indicates the important place she held in the cult of Asclepius.

 Worship

 Hygieia's primary temples were in Epidaurus, Corinth, Cos and Pergamon.
 At the Asclepeion of Titane in Sicyon (founded by Alexanor, Asclepius' grandson), the Greek historian Pausanias remarked that a statue of Hygieia was covered by women's hair and pieces of Babylonian clothes.
 According to inscriptions, similar sacrifices such as this were offered at Paros.

 Hygieia was also associated with the Greek goddess Athena.
 In the 2nd century AD, Pausanias noted statues both of Hygieia and of Athena Hygieia near the entrance to the Acropolis of Athens.
 "Athena Hygieia" was one of the cult titles given to Athena, as Plutarch recounts of the building of the Parthenon (447–432 BC):